 - Parents aren’t allowed to yell or coach from the sidelines.
 This is actually a widely enforced and respected rule.

 - Kids take an active role in the logistics of the matches.
-They typically are checking themselves in, as well as figuring out what court and times they play at.
+They typically check themselves in, as well as figure out what court and times they play at.

-- There’s a lot of flexibility on when you play and how often, which is very nice for parents balancing a lot of different schedules and demands.
-Also, they can easily switch partners up, decide to play in most tournaments last minute and don’t HAVE to play in all the tournaments or any.
+- There’s a lot of flexibility on when you play and how often, which is very nice for parents to balance a lot of different schedules and demands.
+Also, they can easily switch partners up, decide to play in most tournaments last minute, and don’t HAVE to play in all the tournaments or any.

-To try a UCLA Beach Volleyball Camp this spring or summer, Click here for more information.
+To try a UCLA Beach Volleyball Camp, Click here for more information.